Grupo Gilinski doubles its bet and now launches a takeover bid for up to 31.68% of Grupo Sura

 Just two weeks after the Gilinski Group launched a public acquisition offer (OPA) for the Nutresa Group, doubles its bet and launches a new takeover bid for Grupo Sura, taking advantage of the need for resources and financing of minority shareholders.

-The takeover bid starts with 25.3% of the share capital of Grupo Sura and then they would rise to 31.68% of the financial conglomerate.
+The takeover bid starts with 25.3% of Grupo Sura’s share capital and then they would rise to 31.68% of the financial conglomerate.
 The price proposed by the Gilinski Group for each of the Grupo Sura shares is US $ 8.01.

 Grupo Sura is the largest shareholder of Nutresa Group, with a 35.7% stake.
 Last week, its chairman Gonzalo Pérez, reported in a three-minute video that shareholders should carefully analyze the decision to sell their shares or not.